 Commonly Used Christmas Trees and their Regional Varieties:

-Europe: The Scotch Pine is a favorite in European countries like Germany and Poland, where the tradition of Christmas trees originated. - Noble Fir:
+Europe: The Scotch Pine is a favourite in European countries like Germany and Poland, where the tradition of Christmas trees originated.

 United Kingdom: The Leylandii Cypress holds a special place in British Christmas traditions, adorning homes and gardens across the United Kingdom.

-Leylandii Cypress has two varieties called Golden Leylandii and Green Leylandii and widely popular in British colonies across the World with its strong aroma.
-Australia, NZ, Canada, India, Caribeans, Sri Lanka, India, Maldives and more countries uses Leylandii Cypress as the most popular Christmas tree on Earth.
+Leylandii Cypress has two varieties called Golden Leylandii and Green Leylandii and is widely popular in British colonies across the World with its strong aroma.
+Australia, NZ, Canada, India, Caribbeans, Sri Lanka, India, Maldives and more countries use Leylandii Cypress as the most popular Christmas tree on Earth.

 New York City, Europe’s Christmas Capital Salzburg, France, Vatican City and many places officially welcome their Christmas Tree and most of the time it is appropriate to use Natural Tree.

 World, People and their traditions are a part of God’s creation.
-I believe it is completely okay to accept old traditions with new meaning as long as it does not override the our dependancy and our priority All Migthy God.
+I believe it is completely okay to accept old traditions with new meanings as long as it does not override our dependence and our priority All Mighty God.

 Leave your feedback about my thoughts or about the Christmas Tree tradition…